 “Sexual harassment” is a form of sex discrimination.
 Sexual harassment is unwelcome conduct of a sexual nature.
 It can include unwelcome sexual advances, a request for any sexual favor, or other verbal or physical conduct of a sexual nature.
 Sexual harassment includes sexual assault (defined below) or other acts of sexual violence or sexual misconduct (defined below).
 Sexual harassment can involve persons of the same or opposite sex.
 Consistent with the law, this policy prohibits two types of sexual harassment: the first is “tangible action,” and the second is “hostile environment.”
 The Seattle School reserves the right to discipline its employees and students for offensive conduct even if that conduct does not meet the definition of unlawful sexual harassment.

-“Tangible action” This type of sexual harassment is the type of sexual harassment that occurs when submission to any unwelcome sexual advance or any request for any sexual favor is made an explicit or implicit term or condition of employment or instruction or participation in any educational programs or activities; or submission or rejection of any unwelcome sexual advance or any request for any sexual favor by an individual is used as the basis of any employment or academic decision affecting that individual.
+“Tangible action” is a type of sexual harassment is the type of sexual harassment that occurs when submission to any unwelcome sexual advance or any request for any sexual favor is made an explicit or implicit term or condition of employment or instruction or participation in any educational programs or activities; or submission or rejection of any unwelcome sexual advance or any request for any sexual favor by an individual is used as the basis of any employment or academic decision affecting that individual.
 Generally, the perpetrator of this type of harassment has some authority from The Seattle School (for example, a supervisor, in the case of an employee, or a professor or academic administrator, in the case of a student).

 “Hostile environment” Hostile environment sexual harassment exists: